Home Buying Guide

 - Have your down payment ready.

 - Plan to be in town before closing to sign documents.
+You must be accessible if last-minute signatures or documents are required.

 Short Sales and Other Distressed Transactions